MateusAquino/WatchParty/README.md

 **WatchParty** is the first BetterStremio plugin ever made.
 It was developed to connect multiple Stremio sessions at once.
 You can use it to start a Stremio session with friends: create and join watch party, chat (soon) and share controls.
 No addon sharing required.

 This Plugin works by intercepting events on the Stremio HTML5 Player and sharing to everyone in the party through a websocket connection.
-Currently there are three available servers to connect from: [Glitch](https://dramatic-hazel-epoch.glitch.me), [Adaptable](https://watch-party.adaptable.app) and [Render](https://watchparty-kyiy.onrender.com).
+Currently there are three available servers to connect from: [Glitch](https://dramatic-hazel-epoch.glitch.me), [Adaptable](https://watch-party.adaptable.app) (temp disabled) and [Render](https://watchparty-kyiy.onrender.com).

 This repository is currently accepting contributions and suggestions, feel free to do so :)